reflex-dev/reflex-web/docs/library/graphing/scatter_chart.md

 A scatter chart always has two value axes to show one set of numerical data along a horizontal (value) axis and another set of numerical values along a vertical (value) axis.
 The chart displays points at the intersection of an x and y numerical value, combining these values into single data points.

-For a scatter chart we must define an `rx.scatter()` component for each set of values we wish to plot.
-Each `rx.scatter()` component has a `data` prop which clearly states which data source we plot.
-We also must define `rx.x_axis()` and `rx.y_axis()` so that the graph knows what data to plot on each axis.
+For a scatter chart we must define an `rx.recharts.scatter()` component for each set of values we wish to plot.
+Each `rx.recharts.scatter()` component has a `data` prop which clearly states which data source we plot.
+We also must define `rx.recharts.x_axis()` and `rx.recharts.y_axis()` so that the graph knows what data to plot on each axis.

 ```python eval
 docgraphing(scatter_chart_simple_example, comp=eval(scatter_chart_simple_example), data =  "data01=" + str(data01))
 ```

-We can also add two scatters on one chart by using two `rx.scatter()` components, and we can define an `rx.z_axis()` which represents a third column of data and is represented by the size of the dots in the scatter plot.
+We can also add two scatters on one chart by using two `rx.recharts.scatter()` components, and we can define an `rx.recharts.z_axis()` which represents a third column of data and is represented by the size of the dots in the scatter plot.

 ```python eval
 docgraphing(scatter_chart_simple_complex, comp=eval(scatter_chart_simple_complex), data =  "data01=" + str(data01) + "&data02=" + str(data02))